14 min read

 6. wpForo (WordPress Plugin)

-wpForo is a WordPress forum plugin that adds forum functionality without BuddyPress.
-It’s simpler but also more limited.
+wpForo is a WordPress forum plugin that adds discussion boards without requiring BuddyPress.
+It’s simpler to set up but also more limited in scope.

 Pros: Easy setup, works with any WordPress theme, free version available

-Cons: No social networking features, limited member profiles, fewer integration options than BuddyPress + bbPress
+Cons: No trust levels or Q&A boards, no idea voting, limited member profiles, fewer integration options than a BuddyPress stack

 | Platform | Self-Hosted | Forum + Social | SEO Friendly | Mobile Ready | Price |